lvllvl/leetCodeSolution/README.md

                                              for letter in range(len(board[word])) }
 ```

-### *How do we use our dictionary to solve our problem?*
+### *How do we use our dictionary to solve this problem?*

 Here's a quick example for how we will use our dictionary.
 If target = 'aj' our
 task is to record the directions we need to take from 'a' in order to arrive at 'j'.
+Remember that our dictionary key-value pair is letter: ( row, column ).

 ```
 Start at 'a': (0,0)
 End at 'j': (1,4)

-Up / Down formula --> row2 - row1 = vertical movment
-Left / Right formula --> col2 - col1 = horizontal movement

-verticalMovment = 1 - 0 = 1 -> one down
+verticalMovement = destinationRow - currentRow = 1 - 0 = 1
-horizontalMovement = 4 - 0 = 4 -> four to the right
+horizontalMovement = destinationCol - currentCol = 4 - 0 = 4

-output:'DRRRR!'
+Since we always start at (0,0) assume that any positive vertical movement is down, and any positive horizontal movement is to the right.

+Therefore our vertical movement is 1 down, i.e., 'D' and our horizontal movement is 4 right, i.e., 'RRRR'.

+Output:'DRRRR!'
 ```
 In the example we developed a formula for finding directions between letters.
 Now let's convert that into some code.
 We want to calculate the difference